getsentry/sentry-javascript/docs/config.rst

 .. describe:: whitelistUrls

     The inverse of ``ignoreUrls``.
-Only report errors from whole urls matching a regex pattern or an exact string. ``whitelistUrls`` should match the url of your actual JavaScript files.
-It should match the url of your site if and only if you are inlining code inside ``<script>`` tags.
+Only report errors from whole URLs matching a regex pattern or an exact string. ``whitelistUrls`` should match the URL of your actual JavaScript files.
+It should match the URL of your site if and only if you are inlining code inside ``<script>`` tags.
 Not setting this value is equivalent to a catch-all and will not filter out any values.